Joeyh021/notes/src/cs141/functors.md

 divAndAdd x y = fmap (5+) (safediv x y)
 ```

-Functor is also another typeclass that can be derived by GHC, using "-XDeriveFunctor".
+Functor is also another typeclass that can be derived by GHC, using the `-XDeriveFunctor` extension.

 ### The `<\$>` Operator